-When a DHCP-enabled system has been migrated to the private IP space, it will automatically generate a DNS record in the ddns.uark.edu zone based on the hostname.
+DHCP-enabled systems automatically generate a DNS record in the ddns.uark.edu zone based on the hostname.
 Devices with static configurations may require an update to the DNS record.
 The hostname configured on the system should match the desired DNS name.

 Updates must come from the department's tech support by changing the record in Infoblox (passage.uark.edu).
-Devices with DHCPAdmin.uark.edu records will need to have those records purged before dynamic DNS hostname updates will function properly.
+Devices with legacy DHCPAdmin records will need to have those records purged before dynamic DNS hostname updates will function properly.